TheRoks/therokscom/content/posts/2011/07/solving-sql-server-detected-a-logical-consistency-based-io-error/index.md

 When creating a new Secure Store Service Application in SharePoint 2010 I had this error:

 `Creation of Secure Store Service Application SecureStoreService failed because of the following errors: SQL Server detected a logical consistency-based I/O error: unable to decrypt page due to missing DEK.
-It occurred during a read of page (1:15848) in database ID 5 at offset 0x00000007bd0000 in file ‘C:Program FilesMicrosoft SQL ServerMSSQL10_50.MSSQLSERVERMSSQLDATAdev.local_SharePoint_Configuration_Database.mdf’.
+It occurred during a read of page (1:15848) in database ID 5 at offset 0x00000007bd0000 in file ‘dev­.local_SharePoint­_Conf_Database.mdf’.
 Additional messages in the SQL Server error log or system event log may provide more detail.
 This is a severe error condition that threatens database integrity and must be corrected immediately.
 Complete a full database consistency check (DBCC CHECKDB).
 This error can be caused by many factors; for more information, see SQL Server Books Online.`

 There was definitely something wrong with SharePoints configuration database.
 But as the error message said I did run a DBCC CHECKDB.
 This was the result: